gergelypap/gergelypap.github.io/posts/first-post.md

 ---
-title: Welcome to my blog
-intro: This is the best blog ever.
+title: Hello
-created: 2021-02-04
+created: '2021-02-04'
 ---

-Sup?
+This is my first blog post, created with NextJS.